turingschool/backend-curriculum-site/module4/lessons/organize_an_express_app.md

 })
 ```

-### Your Turn

-- Can you extract the rest of the Knex calls from your `index.js` file?

 ## Controllers

 Our `index.js` is still a little bulky.
 Something I've noticed is that each block of code in this file is mostly comprised of a function to handle the request.